SnakiestCarrot/image-to-ascii/README.md

 1. Navigate to the directory containing the downloaded files.

-2. Compile the ImageToAscii.java file writing "javac ImageToAscii.java" in the terminal.
+2. Compile the ImageToAscii.java file writing "javac ImageToAscii.java" in your terminal.

-3. Run the compiled file by writing "java ImageToAscii path\to\your\image.png".
+3. Run the compiled file by writing "java ImageToAscii path\to\your\image.png" in your terminal.

 I would recommend putting the image to convert in the same directory.